Magee3/Deploying-an-AWS-Resource/README.md

 Type in "compute" in the searchbar above and select "Elastic Container Service".
 If it does not show up select "See all results" and proceed.

 ![9](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/3e1ff209-6dab-4893-84fe-e37c7d5dddba)
 ![10](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/3ae1c321-abbb-4500-b9ec-68133a801142)

+Here is the Container Service page / Cluster page.
+Select "Create cluster"

 ![11](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/34bbd7c0-1f8c-448b-bdce-4e8c8157d490)

+Here is where we can create and modify clusters.
+Just scroll down to the bottom and click cancel.
 ![12](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/a1139cf6-86e0-420e-97fe-4c334ec0a643)
 ![13](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/2cbcd107-d185-4df2-b369-e9ab3506312f)

+ECS is a fully managed orchestration service for containers.
+Fargate is a serverless pay-as-you-go compute engine that allows you to focus on building apps without managing servers.
+This leverages a serverkess archutectyre for resources on your container.

 ![14](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/db3522e1-712f-437a-95e2-4f0860865737)

+At the top click the AWS logo or tpye "home" to return to the dashboard.

 ![15](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/2b3182f6-da92-4bbe-bb13-6b9529e65ca7)

 ### Stage 3: Create a Default Virtual Private Cloud (VPC)